 <iframe class='sproutvideo-player' type='text/html' src='https://email@example.com' width='630' height='354' frameborder='0' allowfullscreen referrerpolicy='no-referrer-when-downgrade'></iframe>

 Viewers can also be tagged by simply adding the

 vemail parameter to the query string of the URL of the page on which the video is embedded.

 If your video is embedded on a page with the URL

 You can also manually tag your viewers.
-Click on one of the “Unknown Viewer”s links on the video engagement page.
-From there you can click on the “Change Name” or “Change Email” links to change the nickname or email address for the viewer.
+Click on one of the “Unknown Viewer” links on the video engagement page.
+From there you can click on the name or email address to change the nickname or email address for the viewer.